 - 2007 marks an important year in Gateway’s history.
 The need for more affordable housing continues in Niagara.
 The Homelessness Initiative Phase II program is granted additional funding for 20 additional supportive housing units.

 - Construction is completed on Gateway’s first affordable housing project.
 The Dr. Peter Grant Haven of Hope opened at 178 King Street in Welland.
 This building provides 28 supported, affordable housing units and on site administrative offices and support services.

 - Gateway and Mainstream announce Strategic Alliance.
 We envision that by coming together and sharing resources, people will receive better, innovative supports from two stronger organizations.

 - The Good Food Box Program is started in Welland, giving individuals the opportunity to have access to fresh fruits and vegetables in Niagara.

-- Grundy House on 160 Ontario street is the completion of Gateway’s second construction.
+- Grundy House on 160 Ontario Street is the completion of Gateway’s second construction.
 This project is in partnership with Mainstream Services.
-Grundy house provides 9 supported housing units to those who are mentally ill or and having a developmental disorder.
+Grundy house provides 9 supported housing units to those who are mentally ill or and having a developmental disability.

 - In January, Gateway opens Robinson Place in Port Colborne – eight units of affordable housing.

 - Gateway was successful with our Regional Funding Programming in all three submissions and was chosen as the lead organization of the consortium for all three programs (Outreach, Housing First and Home for Good).
 Our Outreach program will work in partnership with Port Cares, Southridge Church and The Raft.
 Our Housing First and Home for Good program will work in partnership with Southridge Church.